 What is the nisab for Qurbani?

 Muslims believe in Qurbani as optional worship.
-There isn’t any nisab concerning Udhiyah after having which one is a necessity to follow the Qurbani.
+There isn’t any nisab concerning Udhiyah, after which one must follow the Qurbani.
 Thus, it depends on the person to plan out whether he can afford the Udhiyah or not.
-If only we knew the significance of this form of worship, we would take loans to only follow the ritual.
-Just as we demand loans for our necessary projects.
+If only we knew the significance of this form of worship, we would take loans only to follow the ritual, just as we demand loans for our necessary projects.

 The rules to be followed concerning meat distribution after performing Qurbani?

 The meat collected from sacrificing the animals should be distributed into three equal parts.
-It should be distributed among, the poor, friends, and family (including both; non-Muslims and Muslims).
-If you follow Qurbani with some partners involve in it, the meat shouldn’t be divided by approximation but by weight.
+It should be distributed among the poor, friends, and family (including both; non-Muslims and Muslims).
+If you follow Qurbani with some partners involved in it, the meat shouldn’t be divided by approximation but by weight.

-You can not serve meat on behalf of money to the butcher, by-products, or fats of the animal.
-You can keep the animal skin your personal use.
+You can not serve meat on behalf of money to the butcher, by-products, or animal fats.
+You can keep the animal skin for your personal use.
 But if you sell it, the amount should be donated to the poor.

 How many Qurbani per family?

-Every Muslim should perform single Qurbani which would be then divided into three portions.
-For instance, one Qurbani can be done of a goat or a sheep.
-But among larger animals, such as buffaloes and camels, you can count up to seven people’s sacrifice.
+Every Muslim should perform a single Qurbani, which would be then divided into three portions.
+For instance, one Qurbani can be done on a goat or a sheep.
+But you can count up to seven people’s sacrifices among larger animals, such as buffaloes and camels.

 Qurbani rules: Husband and Wife?

-Two Muslims won’t be able to manage in a share.
+Two Muslims won’t be able to manage a share.
 One share is allotted for one person only.
 It is applied to sheep, goats, etc. These animals serve one share animals.
-But, if you maintain a seven share animal, the husband can opt to purchase a single share and the wife can also buy another single portion.
-So that they both can have their part and can benefit from the animal.
+But, if you maintain a seven-share animal, the husband can opt to purchase a single share, and the wife can also buy another single portion.
+So that they both can have their part and benefit from the animal.

-The person who gives money for the other person to follow Qurbani would inshAllah get a reward for it.
+The person who gives money to the other person to follow Qurbani would inshAllah get a reward.
 But, that topic is totally a separate one.
 Yet, a wife may allow her spouse to buy and slaughter another whole animal for her.
 [Ibn Abidin, Radd al-Muhtar]

-Is it possible to have Qurbani for child?
+Is it possible to have Qurbani as a child?

-The right answer on the basis of which Fatwa is made is present in the Hanafi Mazhab is that Qurbani isn’t Wajib on a child nor it is Wajib on the child’s guardian.
+The correct answer based on which Fatwa is made is present in the Hanafi Mazhab is that Qurbani isn’t Wajib on a child, nor it is Wajib on the child’s guardian.